Call us: 01444 237070

 Sample photo 2 with Samyang AF 135mm F1.8 lens.
 Camera settings: 1/125 sec. f/1.8.
 ISO 200

-What does a 135mm focal width look like?
+What does a 135mm focal length look like in practice?

-We’ve included several sample photos to show how 135mm compresses an image, regardless of subject.
-It is a tighter focal width, which frames your subject far closer than an 85mm lens for example, which is another popular prime for portraits and similar subjects.
+We’ve included several sample photos to show how a 135mm lens compresses an image across different subjects.
+This is a tighter focal length, framing subjects more closely than lenses such as an 85mm prime, which is another popular choice for portraits and similar types of photography.

 Sample 3 taken with Canon 135mm tilt shift macro lens